rudderlabs/gatsby-plugin-rudderstack/README.md

   window.rudderanalytics && window.rudderanalytics.page();
 };
 ```

+Note: The above code snippet might not give the best results all the time as it doesn't take various SDK loading scenarios into consideration.
+Hence, if you are not tracking page views automatically, then clone the contents of the `gatsby-browser.js` from the package and make necessary modifications.

 You’ve now successfully installed `rudder-analytics.js` tracking.
 You can enable and use any event destination to send your event data via RudderStack, in no time at all!